 learned to fly and formed a school of his own.
 But

-when we joined WW-I, the military banned civilian
+when we joined WW-II, the military banned civilian

 flying.
 The schools had to be liquidated.

 Katherine had already tried to enlist as a pilot.